How to change HCX Manager IP Address

 To lab this out, I have deployed a HCX 4.6.1 lab and I have stretched a network into the Cloud Side NSX-T overlay, the very same network that the HCX Source Connector is using.
 Why 4.6.1 you ask?
 Well, it’s one of the ISO’s I had laying around.
 The version largely does not matter apart from a filename (more on this below), the workflow is the same.

 VLAN 90 is the network in use for HCX Management, and VLAN 72 is in use for the HCX Uplink, vMotion, and Replication.
 I have a test VM with an IP address of 172.16.90.209/24 assigned via DHCP.
 The source side HCX Manager is using 172.16.90.71/24.
-I then used HCX vMotion to move the VM to the cloud side band verified ping connectivity.
-Once all workloads are moved, the usual process would be to disconnect the stretch in the HCX UI choosing the option to connect the Cloud side gateway, and then shutdown the source side VLAN backed network.
+I then used HCX vMotion to move the VM to the cloud side and verified ping connectivity.
+Once all workloads are moved, the usual process would be to disconnect the stretch in the HCX UI choosing the option to connect the Cloud side gateway, and then shutdown the source side network.
 The HCX UI calls out that there may be a routing conflict which is why you would shut down the source side network.

 “By default, the cloud network is disconnected from the cloud Edge Gateway after the network is unextended.
 This is done to prevent an edge gateway with dynamic routing activated from advertising the route of the network and causing a potential routing conflict with the network in the on-premises datacenter.
 Checking this checkbox will connect the network to the cloud edge gateway after unextension.
-If dynamic routing is activated, the network will be advertised from the cloud Edge Gateway and may cause a routing conflict.“
+If dynamic routing is activated, the network will be advertised from the cloud Edge Gateway and may cause a routing conflict.

 I figured I would try and unstretch to see what happened, in effect there would be two active gateways for the network and depending on the network configuration, the migrated VMs would likely become unreachable especially if it’s a physical network as connected networks are preferred over dynamic (ones advertised by BGP).
 This is what happened in my lab (UniFi connected network vs NSX advertised network over BGP) Whilst this is an option, due to the large variance of network setups, changing the HCX Manager IP address prior to unextening would be the preferred and safer option.